fmor5954/MobilePay-PoS-v10/docs/api_principles.md

 ## <a name="security_model"></a> Security Model

-### Communication Security

 The MobilePay PoS V10 API uses TLS for communication security and data integrity (secure channel between the client and the backend).
 The API currently uses TLS 1.2.
 It is the integrator's responsibility to plan for an upgrade to TLS 1.3, when TLS 1.2 is deprecated.

-### Integrator Authorization

-The MobilePay API Gateway is ensuring the authentication of all PoS API requests.
-In order to be granted access to the MobilePay PoS API each integrator/vendor will have to enroll their clients as a client (called App) in our API Gateway Developer Portal (see [Client Identification](api_principles#client_identification) for more information).

-Creating an app in MobilePay Developer Portal will create a client ID that should be used in all calls to the MobilePay PoS API in the following way:
+The MobilePay PoS V10 API uses access tokens to authenticate calls from clients.
+After [obtaining an access token](pos_integratorauthentication), the client must send the token in an Authorization header along with the `client_id` in the `x-ibm-client-id` header in all calls to the MobilePay PoS API.

 ````
---header 'x-ibm-client-id: 80e0075c-d0b5-4b74-a466-ecaca65234b0'
+--header 'x-ibm-client-id: {client_id}'
+--header 'Authorization: Bearer {access_token}'
 ````

 ## <a name="client_identification"></a> Client Identification